-The FCC has begun a proceeding to assess how its closed captioning rules are succeeding in ensuring that video programming is accessible to deaf and hard of hearing TV viewers and whether any revisions should be made to enhance the effectiveness of those rules.
+The FCC has begun a proceeding to assess how its closed captioning rules are succeeding in ensuring that video programming is accessible to deaf and hard of hearing Americans, and whether any revisions should be made to enhance the effectiveness of those rules.

-The commission last week asked for comments on several compliance and quality issues relating to closed captioning that were raised in a Petition for Rulemaking filed by Telecommunications for the Deaf, the National Association of the Deaf, Self Help for Hard of Hearing People, the Association for Late Deafened Adults, and the Deaf and Hard of Hearing Consumer Advocacy Network.
+The organization has asked for comments on several compliance and quality issues relating to closed captioning that were raised in a Petition for Rulemaking filed by the Telecommunications for the Deaf (TDI), the National Association of the Deaf, Self Help for Hard of Hearing People, the Association for Late Deafened Adults, and the Deaf and Hard of Hearing Consumer Advocacy Network.

 Future US's leading brands bring the most important, up-to-date information right to your inbox